TravelMapping/HighwayData/hwy_data/MEX-QRO/mexqro/README.md

 * qro160's west end is where pavement changes to stones
 * qro161 has no GMSV east of QRO140; the east end is where pavement appears to change
 * qro180 has no GMSV; the east end is where it appears pavement may change on aerial photos
+* qro190's north end is where pavement changes to stones